algolia/gatsby-plugin-algolia/README.md

     enablePartialUpdates: true,
     /* (optional) Fields to use for comparing if the index object is different from the new one */ /* By default it uses a field called "modified" which could be a boolean | datetime string */
-    matchFields: ['slug', 'modified'] // Array<String> default: ['modified'] }
+    matchFields: ['slug', 'modified'], // Array<String> default: ['modified'] }
 ```

-This saves a lot of Algolia operations since you don't reindex everything on everybuild.
+This saves a lot of Algolia operations since you don't reindex everything on every build.

+Adding `matchFields` is useful to decide whether an object has been changed since the last time it was indexed.
+If you save e.g. a timestamp of the record, you can avoid reindexing when it has not changed.

+If you have objects which come from another indexing process (wordpress, magento, shopify, custom script...), make sure that they do not have any of the `matchFields`, so they stay in the index regardless of reindex.

 ### Advanced